Dr. Neelakshi Majumdar

 Dr. Neelakshi Majumdar is an Assistant Professor of Aerospace Engineering in the Department of Mechanical Engineering at the University of Arkansas.
 She leads the Aerospace Systems Engineering and Transportation (ASYST) Lab, where her research focuses on aerospace systems engineering, aviation safety, and human-autonomy teaming.
 She is also an Affiliate Faculty of the Arkansas Center for Space and Planetary Sciences.

 Dr. Majumdar holds both a Ph.D. and an M.S. in Aeronautical and Astronautical Engineering from Purdue University, where she worked with the Federal Aviation Administration (FAA) to improve pilot training.
 She has authored over 15 peer-reviewed journal articles, conference proceedings, and FAA technical reports.
 She serves as a Senior Advisor and U.S. Liaison at the Advanced Air Mobility Institute and member of the American Institute of Aeronautics and Astronautics (AIAA) and the General Aviation Technical Committee.
-She is also a licensed private pilot and FAA Safety Team Representative.
+She is also a licensed remote (Small Unmanned Aircraft System, sUAS) pilot, private pilot, and FAA Safety Team Representative.
 Dr. Majumdar has flown Cessna 172 and Piper Warrior for over 170 hours.

 Visit her personal website to know more.